What is GPSC? A Comprehensive Guide to the Gujarat Public Service Commission

 The GPSC recruitment process begins with the publication of official advertisements announcing vacancies.
 Here’s a step-by-step breakdown of the process:

-• The preliminary and main examinations are conducted as per the schedule provided in the advertisement.
+6.Examination: The exams, including both preliminary and main exams, are held as per the schedule in the job advertisement.

-• Results for each stage of the examination are published on the official website.
+7.Results: Results for each exam stage will be published on the official GPSC website.

-• Candidates who clear the main examination are called for an interview.
-The final selection is based on the combined performance in the main exam and the interview.
+8.Interview and Final Selection: Candidates who pass the main exam are called for an interview, and the final selection is based on your combined performance in the main exam and the interview.

 Categories of Posts under GPSC